How to invest in silver in Australia

 As mentioned above, silver is a staple material for many modern industries and there are a number of routes available for investing in it.
 However, regardless of which way you approach it, your investment will inevitably come with risks:

-- Fluctuating prices: Valuable metals have a tendency to fluctuate in price over small periods of time, sometimes with no real cause.
+- Fluctuating prices: Valuable metals have a tendency to fluctuate in price over small periods, sometimes with no real cause.

 - Storage: Finding somewhere to store physical silver can be a hassle, and storing it with a broker will come with a fee.

-- Fraud: While it is tempting to look for the best prices, if it is too good to be true, it probably is.
+- Fraud: While it is tempting to look for the best prices, if it's too good to be true, it probably is.
 When buying physical silver, trade with reputable dealers to avoid being fleeced.